-41. California Water Code section 13141 states that "prior to implementation of any agricultural water quality control program, an estimate of the total cost of such a program, together with an identification of potential sources of financing, shall be indicated in any regional water quality control plan."
+40. California Water Code section 13141 states that "prior to implementation of any agricultural water quality control program, an estimate of the total cost of such a program, together with an identification of potential sources of financing, shall be indicated in any regional water quality control plan."
 Section 13141 concerns approvals or revisions to a water quality control plan and does not necessarily apply in a context where an agricultural water quality control program is being developed through waivers and waste discharge requirements rather than basin planning.
 However, the Basin Plan includes an estimate of potential costs and sources of financing for the long-term irrigated lands program.
 The estimated costs were derived by analyzing the six alternatives evaluated in the PEIR.
-This Order, which implements the long-term ILRP within the Western Tulare Lake Basin Area, is based on Alternatives 2-6 of the PEIR; therefore, estimated costs of this Order fall within the Basin Plan cost range.
-The total average annual cost of compliance with this Order, e.g., summation of costs for administration, monitoring, reporting, tracking, implementation of management practices, is expected to be approximately \$7.01 per acre greater than the current surface water only protection program under the Coalition Group Conditional Waiver.
-The total estimated average cost of compliance of continuation of the previous Coalition Group Conditional Waiver within the Westlands Area is expected to be approximately 4.98 million dollars per year (\$9.99 per acre annually).
-The total estimated average cost of compliance with this Order is expected to be approximately 8.47 million dollars per year (\$17.00 per acre annually).
+This Order, which implements the long-term ILRP within the Western San Joaquin River Watershed, is based on Alternatives 2-6 of the PEIR; therefore, estimated costs of this Order fall within the Basin Plan cost range.
+12 The total average annual estimated cost of compliance with this Order, e.g., summation of costs for administration, monitoring, reporting, tracking, implementation of management practices, is expected to be approximately \$7.07 per acre greater than the current surface water only protection program under the Coalition Group Conditional Waiver.
+The total estimated average cost of compliance of continuation of the previous Coalition Group Conditional Waiver within the Western San Joaquin River Watershed is expected to be approximately 55 million dollars per year (\$109.83 per acre annually).
+The total estimated average cost of compliance with this Order is expected to be approximately 58 million dollars per year (\$116.
+90 per acre annually).

-Approximately \$11.82 of the estimated \$17.00 per acre annual average cost of the Order is associated with implementation of management practices.
+Approximately \$109.55 of the estimated \$116.90 per acre average annual cost of the Order is associated with implementation of management practices.
 This Order does not require that Members implement specific water quality management practices.
-10 Many of the management practices that have water quality benefits can have other economic and environmental benefits (e.g., improved irrigation can reduce water and energy consumption, as well as reduce runoff).
-Management practice selection will be based on decisions by individual Members in consideration of the unique conditions of their irrigated agricultural lands; water quality concerns; and other benefits expected from implementation of the practice.
+Many of the management practices that have water quality benefits can have other economic and environmental benefits (e.g., improved irrigation can reduce water and energy consumption, as well as reduce runoff).
+Management practice selection will be based on decisions by individual Members in consideration of the unique conditions of their irrigated agricultural lands, water quality concerns, and other benefits expected from implementation of the practice.
 As such, the cost estimate is an estimate of potential, not required costs of implementing specific practices.
 Any costs for water quality management practices will be based on a market transaction between Members and those vendors or individuals providing services or equipment and not based on an estimate of those costs provided by the board.
 The cost estimates include estimated fees the third-party may charge to prepare the required reports and conduct the required monitoring, as well as annual permit fees that are charged to permitted dischargers for permit coverage.
 In accordance with the State Water Board's Fee Regulations, the current annual permit fee charged to Members covered by this Order is \$0.75/acre.
-The combined total estimated average administrative costs that include third-party and state fees are estimated to be \$4.73/acre annually.
+The combined total estimated average administrative costs that include third-party and state fees are estimated to be \$5.25/acre annually or less than 5% of the total estimated cost of \$116.90 per acre.
 These costs have been estimated using the same study used to develop the Basin Plan cost estimate, which applies to the whole ILRP being overseen by the Central Valley Water Board.
-The basis for these estimates is provided in the Draft Technical Memorandum Concerning the Economic Analysis of the Irrigated Lands Regulatory Program.
-11 Attachment A includes further discussion regarding the cost estimate for this Order.
+The basis for these estimates is provided in the Draft Technical Memorandum Concerning the Economic Analysis of the Irrigated Lands Regulatory Program.14 Attachment A includes further discussion regarding the cost estimate for this Order.